larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    In case of an overrun, this function will return a negative size: :const:`-EPIPE`.
    This indicates that data was lost, even if the operation itself succeeded.
-   Try using a larger periodsize;
+   Try using a larger periodsize.

 .. method:: PCM.write(data)